agabor/docs/_includes/php/push-notifications.md

 When a user's device is turned off or not connected to the internet, push notifications cannot be delivered.
 If you have a time sensitive notification that is not worth delivering late, you can set an expiration date.
 This avoids needlessly alerting users of information that may no longer be relevant.

-There are two parameters provided by Parse to allow setting an expiration date for your notification.
-The first is `expiration_time` which takes a `DateTime` specifying when Parse should stop trying to send the notification.
+There are two parameters provided by MSG to allow setting an expiration date for your notification.
+The first is `expiration_time` which takes a `DateTime` specifying when MSG should stop trying to send the notification.

 Alternatively, you can use the `expiration_interval` parameter to specify a duration of time before your notification expires.
 This value is relative to the `push_time` parameter used to [schedule notifications]({{ site.baseUrl }}/js/guide/#scheduling-pushes).
 This means that a push notification scheduled to be sent out in 1 day and an expiration interval of 6 days can be received up to a week from now.